 This is the only bird nesting material you should put out.

 When and How to Move a Bird Nest

-So, when can you move a bird nest?
-The only time to do so is before it gets too far along.
-Most birds take several days to build a nest, so if you catch it early, go ahead and remove it.
+The only time you can move a bird nest is before it gets too far along.
 Then, find a way to block off the area so the birds don’t return.
-Birds can be awfully persistent.
-For instance, a friend recently discovered the beginnings of a robin’s nest in her patio umbrella.
-The nest was in the early stages, so she removed it and decided to keep the umbrella closed for the time being, unless she was actually sitting under it.
+For instance, a reader noticed the beginnings of a robin’s nest in her patio umbrella.
+She decided to keep the umbrella closed, unless she was actually sitting under it.